 Group discussions – 10 points

-You’ll be randomly assigned to a discussion group of ten or so people on Slack, which will be your de facto homes for the class.
+You’ll be randomly assigned to a discussion group of ten or so people on Slack, which will be your de facto home for the class.
 So, get to know your groupmates!
 Say hi, talk about non-class-related stuff, and help each other out.
 Do your best to be the type of person you’d like to be in a group with.

 Your job is to respond to each discussion question (and/or each other’s responses to each discussion question—I’d really like for this to be an actual discussion, not just ten people simultaneously shouting out similar answers to the same questions) in a thread (read that link to understand how they work).

 And…that’s it!
-Your group discussion work will be evaluated twice throughout the class: once at midterm (Wed.
-July 3) and again at the end of the semester (Wed.
-July 31).
+Your group discussion work will be evaluated twice throughout the class: once at midterm and again at the end of the semester.
 Each evaluation is worth five points, and will be graded according to the following scale:

 Two last notes.
 First, all group discussions will be governed by this code of conduct—please immediately report any inappropriate behavior directly to me.
 Second, have fun—use emoji reactions, share fun GIFs, whatever!

-For each of the 18 readings in the class, there will be an eLC quiz worth two points.
+For each of the 18 readings in the class, you’ll take a short eLC quiz.
 Anything discussed or linked to in the readings is fair game for the quizzes.
-Add ’em all up, and you’ve got 40 points.